 What does a great product organization a Porsche Singer have in common?
-Check out our CPO series session with Avin Arumugam, CPO at One Inc, to find out.
+Check out our CPO series session with Avin Arumugam, Chief Product Officer at One Inc, to find out.

 What does a great product organization and a Porsche Singer have in common?
-Check out our CPO series session with Avin Arumugam, CPO at One Inc, to find out as Avin goes into how he was able to expertly leverage PDLCs to transform his organization into a top tier brand.
+Check out our CPO series session with Avin Arumugam, Chief Product Officer at One Inc, to find out as Avin goes into how he was able to expertly leverage PDLCs to transform his organization into a top-tier brand.